TL;DR: Turn a multiline text block into a loopable array in Power Automate with

 π‘ Challenge

-How do you process a copied multiline text block (each line representing a record β e.g., IDs, email addresses, URLs) in a Power Automate flow without manual splitting?
-Manual steps do not scale and are error-prone.
+How do you process a copied multiline text block, each line a record (IDs, email addresses, URLs), in a Power Automate flow without splitting it by hand?
+Manual steps donβt scale and are error-prone.

 β Solution

-expression to turn the multiline string into an array.
-With a simple separator (a line break, comma, or any character), you get an array you can loop through using βApply to eachβ.
+Use the split() expression to turn the multiline string into an array.
+With a simple separator (a line break, comma, or any character) you get an array you can loop through with βApply to eachβ.

 π§ How Itβs Done

-- Add a Compose action and paste your multiline text into it.
-Name this action
+πΈ Add a Compose action and paste your multiline text into it.
+Name it DataInput.

-. - Add a second Compose action containing only a line break (press Enter in the input).
-Name it
+πΈ Add a second Compose containing only a line break (press Enter in the input).
+Name it Separator.

-. - Add an Apply to each control.
+πΈ Add an Apply to each control and set its input to:

 split(outputs('DataInput'), outputs('Separator'))

-to process each line (for example: trim, validate, call an API, or create records).
+πΈ Inside the loop, use Current item to trim, validate, call an API, or create records.

 π Result